Mount Kimbie: Early years: 2008–2011

-Warp: 2012–2022
+Signing to Warp Records, Cold Spring Fault Less Youth and Love What Survives: 2012–2017

 Mount Kimbie signed to Warp Records in June 2012.
 The group toured North America that year with Squarepusher.
 Tony Kus joined the duo as their live drummer from October 2012 to 2015.
-Since 2016, Marc Pell of Micachu and the Shapes and Andrea Balency have joined Mount Kimbie's live show on drums and keyboards.
+Since 2016, Marc Pell of Micachu and the Shapes and Andrea Balency-Béarn have joined Mount Kimbie's live show on drums and keyboards.
 They released their second album Cold Spring Fault Less Youth in 2013.
 Mount Kimbie performed a full tour across the US and Europe in late 2013 to tie in with the launch of the album.

-In September 2015, Mount Kimbie hosted a weekly residency every Tuesday, throughout September, with London based online radio station NTS Radio.
+Throughout September 2015, Mount Kimbie hosted a weekly residency every Tuesday on London-based online radio station, NTS Radio.
 The shows included guests such as James Blake, William Basinski and King Krule.
 In July 2016, Mount Kimbie announced they would be taking a break from recording and be heading out on the road.
 Playing a small number of European shows including Pitchfork Music Festival.

-In 2016 Chance the Rapper sampled 'Adriatic' from their 2010 debut album on his mixtape Coloring Book on the track Juke Jam featuring Justin Bieber and Towkio.
+In 2016, Chance the Rapper sampled Adriatic from their 2010 debut album on his mixtape Coloring Book on the track Juke Jam featuring Justin Bieber and Towkio.

-A second 'transatlantic' NTS residency took place across April and May 2017, broadcasting out of both London and Los Angeles, and once again featuring guests including James Blake, Archy Marshall, Actress and Warpaint.
-On 3 April 2017, Mount Kimbie released a new track, "We Go Home Together" on Warp Records, featuring long time collaborator James Blake.
-This was followed by another new track, "Marilyn", featuring Micachu.
+A second 'transatlantic' NTS residency took place across April and May 2017, broadcasting out of both London and Los Angeles, and once again featuring guests including James Blake, King Krule, Actress and Warpaint.
+On 3 April 2017, Mount Kimbie released a new track, We Go Home Together on Warp Records, featuring long time collaborator James Blake.
+This was followed by another new track, Marilyn, featuring Micachu.
 The track was accompanied by a music video by fashion photographer Mark Lebon, featuring Lebon's sons, Tyrone and Frank, both of whom have previously collaborated with Mount Kimbie.

 On 12 July 2017, Mount Kimbie announced that they would be releasing their third album, Love What Survives, on 8 September 2017.
-Alongside this they released a new track, "Blue Train Lines" featuring King Krule.
+Alongside this they released a new track, Blue Train Lines, featuring King Krule.

-Love What Survives featured contributions from King Krule, James Blake, Micachu and Andrea Balency.
+Love What Survives featured contributions from King Krule, James Blake, Micachu and Andrea Balency-Béarn.
 The album received strongly positive reviews upon release; DIY gave the album a 4/5 review, describing it as "the most affecting work to date by some stretch", and Mixmag called the album "searingly brilliant" and rated it 8/10.
 Pitchfork rated the album 8.4/10, selecting it as their "Best New Music", as well ranking the album at 34th in their 50 Best Albums of 2017 list.